 Prolapsing is a common problem within the industry and our ex-commercial hens occasionally suffer this life-threatening condition which is often brought on by having to lay such a large egg on a daily basis.
 “Ouch – it’d be enough to make anyone holler!”
 We are also seeing more and more calls to our Hen Helpline for advice on prolapse.
 Alison is one of the team at Hen Helpline and she tells us ‘Here at the Hen Helpline desk, we do receive calls from worried keepers regarding hens with a prolapse, but often they are unaware that this can be caused by their hen laying a larger egg’.

-So, the BHWT is campaigning, along with the egg industry itself, to educate and encourage consumers, supermarkets, chefs and food writers to all stop telling us that large is lovely because as hen keepers and hen champions, we all know that good things come in small parcels, eggs included.
+So, the BHWT is campaigning, along with the egg industry itself, to educate and encourage consumers, supermarkets, chefs and food writers to all stop telling us that large is lovely because as hen keepers and hen champions, we all know that good things come in small packages, eggs included.

 If you think about it, many people believe the egg yolk is the best bit, right?
 Well, the egg yolk in a small egg is exactly the same size as the egg yolk in a large egg.
 FACT.
 And who wants to eat loads of white?
 Yuck, no thanks, more yolk please!